The Clock Tower at Bamburgh Castle

 In keeping with many historic properties, the quirky layout of the accommodation is dictated by the Grade 1 status of the building and practicalities such as the complex plumbing.
 The apartment is over three levels with relatively narrow stairs with 37 steps from top to bottom.
 The main living area is at the top of the property up at least one flight of internal stairs from the first-floor front door.
 The bedrooms and bathrooms are split over the three levels and those staying in the ground floor bedrooms will need to go up and down stairs to access the shower room or WC facilities.
 Please read the below carefully as the layout may not suit all parties, in particular guests with reduced mobility or those with young children.

-The ground floor main entrance is accessed through a small private courtyard and opens into a small cloakroom with hanging space.
+The ground floor main entrance is accessed through a small private courtyard and opens into a small access hallway with bench seat and hanging space.

-Bedroom three with 3’ single bed, hanging space and chest of drawers.
+Bedroom three with 3’ single bed, side table, peg rail with hanging space and chest of drawers.
+This bedroom has a view of the cricket green and a side aspect of the coast.

-Bedroom two with 5’ king size bed, built in wardrobe, cupboard and dressing table.
+Bedroom two (two steps up from the lower hall) with 5’ king size bed, built in wardrobe, small cupboard with dressing table.

-A second entrance opens onto a half landing.
+A second entrance from this level benefits from views across the castle and coastline.
+This opens onto a half landing.

-Bedroom one with 5’ king size bed, wardrobe, chest of drawers and quirky desk / dressing area.
+Bedroom one with 5’ king size bed, side tables, in built wardrobe, chest of drawers and quirky desk / dressing area.

-En suite shower room with walk in shower, basin and WC.
+En suite shower room with walk in shower (rainforest head and separate mixer), heated towel rail, basin and WC.

 Open-plan living area with dining table (seats five) and seating area with one two-seater sofa, arm chair and two additional chairs, desk / reading area, TV with Freeview, DAB radio, wireless speaker, books and games.
 This room has magnificent far reaching views over the West Ward of the castle along the coast to Holy Island and across the iconic cricket pitch over the village to the Cheviot Hills beyond.

-Kitchen with single oven with four ring electric hob, fridge with freezer box, washing machine, dishwasher and microwave.
+Kitchen with single oven with four ring induction hob, fridge with freezer box, washing machine, 3/4 dishwasher and microwave.
 The kitchen is well-equipped with plenty of good quality china, glasses and cookware.

-Family shower room with walk in shower, basin and WC.
+Family shower room with walk in shower, heated towel rail, basin and WC.

 The apartment has its own small private courtyard with outside dining space for six guests.